Students at Royal Grammar School High Wycombe London were shocked by a homophobic maths question on their monthly homework quiz.

 A student said teachers at the school often made homophobic comments.

 “I often hear of homophobic comments from teachers, but this was the first time it has happened like this.

 “There is a tiny proportion of LGBT students … I could count all the ones I know on my hands.”

-A former student said the quiz was drawn up by a now-retired teacher who makes up the questions “because he finds maths fun”.
+A former student said a now-retired teacher makes up the questions “because he finds maths fun.”

-“He’s old, set in his ways, has alzheimers (sic) or dementia I think, and is such a caricature of conservative Christianity he sets his own cause back,” he said on Reddit.
+“He’s old, set in his ways, has Alzheimer’s or dementia I think, and is such a caricature of conservative Christianity he sets his own cause back.

 Headmaster Philip Wayne told the Bucks Free Press: “I’m sorry on behalf of the whole school community of governors, staff and boys for any offence this has caused.”

 He said the test was “quickly withdrawn from the department” when issues were raised, and the former teacher will not be returning.

 The school’s equality policy states that “all staff” must not “discriminate on grounds of ethnicity, disability, or other equality issues”.